 The Education Abroad Program (EAP) offers undergraduate students the opportunity to study at more than 100 host universities and colleges in 40 countries as part of their regular UC academic program.
 Students receiving financial aid can apply their award to a program abroad.
 Students participating in EAP may petition to count up to two courses toward upper-division credit in the philosophy major.

-2010 alumnus Ryan Shannon returns to campus on October 17, 2016 to share his experience in law school as a Philosophy major.
-Since 2015 Ryan has been a Legal Fellow with the Earthrise Law Center at Lewis and Clark Law School in Portland, OR working with environmental non-profits involved in litigation.
+Alumnus Ryan Shannon returned to campus in Fall 2016 to share his law school experience as a Philosophy major.
+Ryan has been a Legal Fellow with the Earthrise Law Center at Lewis and Clark Law School in Portland, OR working with environmental non-profits involved in litigation.

 Philosophy faculty research interests: philosophy.ucsc.edu/faculty/faculty-interests.html